So how do you increase sales with email marketing? Let's take a deep dive.

 It’s definitely a challenging task — but not an impossible one.

-To make your work easier, we’ve compiled a list of 10 super-actionable tips to help you boost your sales with eCommerce email marketing.
+To make your work easier, we’ve compiled a list 10 key considerations (and super actionable tips) for you grow your sales through email marketing.

 An email marketing campaign is nothing without a strong email subscriber list.
 While you may already have a list of emails from people who've bought products from your business, this isn’t enough to help you make the most of email marketing.